dereklien218/react-kennel-club/README.md

 # The Kennel Club

-This project was developed to practice applying concepts learned while learning React and Redux.\
+This project was developed to practice applying the concepts I learned while taking classes on React and Redux.\
 \
 ![Homepage Screenshot](server/public/images/home-screenshot.jpg)

 ## Introduction

 The idea for this project was to find an exisiting website and redesign it to be fully responsive and offer a better user experience.
-The existing site I chose to redesign is located at [FM Kennel Club](https://www.fmkennelclub.com/).
+The site I chose to redesign is the FM Kennel Club's website.
+A link to their site is located in the reference's at the bottom of this page.
 Key features of the site in the redesign are a functional class reservation form, functional contact form, functional map, class pages, a gallery and a calendar page.
 If I had more time I would have liked to add a member portal.
 The member portal would allow members to login and reserve ring time by adding times and dates to the calendar.

 ## User Interface Design and Prototype: